fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

 #### Init

 We have to set `AstraAffection` before the first point that we are going to use it in the story.
 Since we might go back and add earlier points, the best place to put it is in a new node before the first Node.
-(This is called an Initialisation, or Init for short.)
 We'll set it as the new Start Node.
-On this Node, we will use another `SetVariable` action and set `AstraAffection` to `0`
+Name it "Init" (short for initialisation) by typing that in the `Node` box.
+On this Node, we will use another `SetVariable` action and set `AstraAffection` to `0`.

 ![](/assets/images/nodes_makinginit.gif)